sorbet/sorbet/website/docs/procs.md

 Types of procs are not checked at all at runtime (the same way methods are), and serve only as hints to `srb` statically (and for documentation).

-## Annotating Block Parameters With Yield
+## Annotating block parameters with yield

 Ruby's `yield` keyword can invoke a block without requiring a block argument in the parameter list.
 Even so, it's a good idea when using Sorbet to name those